0

 The station is described by the MTA as the centerpiece of the Hudson Park and Boulevard, as well as of the entire Hudson Yards project, which developers say could not have been started without the 7 subway extension.
 Horodniceanu stated that "this new, modern station will be the lifeline of Manhattan's newest neighborhood.
 It will make it possible for thousands of residents, employees and visitors to get to Hudson Yards easily and quickly.
 Without the extension, this new development would not have been possible."
 The completion of the High Line and the Hudson Boulevard, as well as the Javits Center renovation, are boosting development in the area as well.
 Although Hudson Yards was not finished at the time of the station's opening, the High Line and the Javits Center immediately became popular destinations for station patrons.[145]

-Text imported from Wikipedia article "34th Street–Hudson Yards station" and modified on 07 October 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "34th Street–Hudson Yards station" and modified on October 7, 2019 according to the CC-BY-SA 4.0 International license.

 Participants